MKIVV0/Network-Flow-Analyzer/README.md

 https://www.uninsubria.it/ugov/degreecourse/175326

 # Project description
-This project consists in an application that analyzes network traffic, by taking raw packets and categorizing them (e.g: video streaming, messaging, etc.).
+This project consists in an application that analyzes network traffic, by taking raw packets and categorizing them (e.g: video streaming flows, messaging flows, etc.).
 The analysis starts by sniffing the traffic on a network.
 Each information will be stored in a centralized database, where each block of information indicates what user produced what kind of information at a given time.
 A statistical analysis follows, so that a data model containing the occurrencies of the various traffic types is produced.
 Other activities will rely on the model, such as defining constraints (e.g: limiting streaming activities to 10 GB), or forecasting attacks.